Cookie Policy

 What are cookies and what do they do?

 A cookie is a small text file which sits on your device or browser and assists with information flow and functionality.
 We use cookies to support our websites, including our mobile sites.
-For instance, some cookies help with site security or provide information to help us improve the site.
-Information contained in certain cookies may be used to personalise content.
-Each cookie stores certain data that allows for specified purposes to be fulfilled.
+For instance, some cookies help with site security or provide information to help us improve the site, but each cookie performs a specific action.
+These cookies don’t usually capture your personal data, and we wouldn’t be able to identify people form the information.
+They simply provide grouped information about site navigation which can give you a more personalised experience and tells us if people can find what they want on the site.

 • Session Cookies